Wales captain Bale retires from football aged 33

 Last updated on .From the section Wales

-Wales captain Gareth Bale has announced his retirement from football after a glittering career at the age of 33.
+Wales captain Gareth Bale has announced his retirement from football at the age of 33 after a glittering career.

 The nation's most-capped men's player with 111 appearances announced his decision on social media.

+Bale, a five-time Champions League winner with Real Madrid, is arguably Wales' finest ever footballer.

-"After careful and thoughtful consideration, I announce my immediate retirement from club and international football," wrote the LAFC forward.
+"After careful and thoughtful consideration, I announce my immediate retirement from club and international football," Bale said.

 "I feel incredibly fortunate to have realised my dream of playing the sport I love."

-The Cardiff-born star's club career took him from Southampton to Tottenham Hotspur and Real Madrid before his move to Los Angeles.
+Cardiff-born Bale's club career took him from Southampton to Tottenham Hotspur and Real Madrid before his move to Los Angeles.

-He was his country's talisman as they reached the 2016 and 2020 Euros before ending his career in Wales' first World Cup since 1958 at Qatar 2022.
+He was his country's talisman as they reached the 2016 and 2020 Euros before he led Wales at their first World Cup since 1958 at Qatar 2022.

+Wales went out of the tournament at the group stage, with their loss to England proving to be the final appearance of Bale's career.

+It was not a fitting end for a player who achieved extraordinary feats with club and country.

 "It (football) has truly given me some of the best moments of my life," added Bale.